A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Background and Categorization

 \textbf{Point Transformer}~\cite{zhao2021point} designs a local vector self-attention mechanism for point cloud analysis.
 In contrast, a related work, Point Cloud Transformer~\cite{guo2021pct}, adopts global attention.
 The local vector self-attention operation in each Transformer block of the Point Transformer is defined as,

 where $\mathbf{W}_Q, \mathbf{W}_K, \mathbf{W}_V$ are shared parameter matrices to compute the query, key and value for attention-based aggregation, $\odot$ is the element-wise product, $\delta$ is a position encoding function, $\gamma$ is a nonlinear mapping function (\emph{e.g.} MLP), and $\rho$ is a normalization function (\emph{e.g.} softmax).
 Recently, Fast Point Transformer~\cite{park2022fast} introduces a lightweight local self-attention architecture with voxel hashing to significantly improve efficiency.
 Stratified Transformer~\cite{lai2022stratified} samples distant points as additional keys to enlarge the receptive field, thereby modeling long-range dependencies.
+Point Transformer V2~\cite{wu2022point} introduces grouped vector attention, improved position encoding, and partition-based pooling to enhance efficiency.

 \textbf{Mesh Graphormer}~\cite{lin2021mesh} develops a graph Transformer for mesh reconstruction from images.
 It exploits graph convolution and self-attention to learn local interactions within neighborhoods and non-local relations, respectively.
 Each Graphormer encoder block consists of five components, \emph{i.e.,} a Layer Norm, a Multi-Head Self-Attention~(MHSA) module, a Graph Residual Block, a second Layer Norm, and an MLP at the end.
 Specifically, the MHSA module with $P$ heads accepts an input sequence $\mathbf{H}=\{\mathbf{h}_i\} \in \mathbb{R}^{n \times d}, i \in \{1,2,\cdots,n\}$ of $n$ tokens, and outputs $\{\mathbf{h}_i^p\}$ for each token, where $p \in \{1,2,\cdots,P\}$ is the head index.
 Each $\mathbf{h}_i^p$ is computed as